 Should you need to access cardholder data on your payment gateway access it via secure means.
 Even if you access it over HTTPS, make sure to take the necessary precautions, if for example you are connected to a public WiFi.
 In such case you should always use a VPN connection (refer to VPN for WordPress nomads if you’d like to learn more about VPNs and how it can help).

 PCI DSS requirement 5: Protect all systems against malware and regularly update anti-virus software or programs

 This requirement focuses on maintaining a vulnerability management program so systems are not vulnerable to specific attacks and well protected against any type of malware threat.
 This means ensuring that all anti-virus and other protection software is up to date and is actively scanning the systems.

-Malcare and Sucuri, the WordPress firewall solutions we mentioned for requirement 1 also have malware scanning capabilities.
+Most WordPress firewall solutions also have malware scanning capabilities.
 So by using one of them on your site you are also complying to this requirement.

 As for the rest of the business network and the computers used to access the WordPress site and payments gateways, use a solution that can help you:

 - Setup a strong password – the laptop / computer should always be locked when not in use

 - Encrypt data – both Windows and Mac operating systems have built-in utilities to encrypt the drives